arya-io/DBMSNotes/Database_Concepts_01.md

 +-----------+--------+
 ```

+### Important Notes:
+- `DISTINCT` applies to **all columns** in the select statement.
+- The uniqueness is determined by the **combination of values** across all selected columns.
+- Even if individual columns have duplicate values, the result set will include **distinct combinations** of the selected columns.

 ## GROUP BY CLAUSE

+The `GROUP BY` clause is used to arrange identical data into groups.

+### Example:
 ```sql
 SELECT JOB
 FROM emp
 GROUP BY JOB;
 ```

 ```
 +-----------+
 | JOB       |